majidm55/TaskManagerUi/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-`npm run build`

-Builds the app for production to the `dist` folder.

-`npm run preview`

-Serves the production build locally for testing.

-`npm run lint`

-Runs ESLint to check for code quality issues.

 ## **Features**

 - React components with Zustand state management